Croniii/BachelorThesis-ComputerSience/README.md

 The report can be found in the file *"BachelorThesis"*.
 The two files *"CodeThesis.py"* and *"Tests.py"* contains all my code written in Python, i.e the algorithm/program related to the report with simulations.

-To test the prorgam, run the *"Tests.py"* file simulations.
+To test the program, run the *"Tests.py"* simulations.